AVesslen/Garage3/README.md

 # Garage3

- ASP.NET web application for a parking garage using the MVC design pattern, where the administrator should be able to register members and vehicles and other CRUD functionality.
+ ASP.NET Core web application for a parking garage using the MVC design pattern, where the administrator should be able to register members and vehicles and other CRUD functionality.

 A group project with a scrum-based working method in a 7-day sprint